PRESENTING: SocGen's Famous Chart With The Black Swans

-Every three months, the analysts at Societe Generale update their chart of “swan” risks in their quarterly “Global Economic Outlook” report.
+Every three months, the analysts at Societe Generale update their chart of “black swan” risks in their quarterly “Global Economic Outlook” report.

-“Black swans” characterise unforeseen and unlikely events that have the potential to rock the economy and financial markets.
+These risks are the unlikely events that could rock the economy and financial markets.

-The risks laid out by SocGen are very much visible to us.
+To no one’s surprise, the risk of an emerging market crisis is moving further away from the tail, which means it is becoming more likely.

+“Risks have become more balanced for the advanced economies, but shifted to the downside for emerging economies,” they write.
+“As the Fed prepares to taper, the focus is on US Treasury yields.
+It would take a substantial upward leap in US Treasuries to make the Fed reverse its strategy.
+Our central scenario assumes the US 10-year yield at 3.75% by this time next year.”

 Business Insider Emails & Alerts